arez/arez/docs/faq.md

 noted that if names are not enabled by the Arez compile time configuration (i.e.
 {@api_url: Arez.areNamesEnabled()::Arez::areNamesEnabled()} returns false) then the base `Object.toString()`
 method will be invoked.

+## Library Implementation Decisions

+### Why guard invariant checks with `Arez.shouldCheckInvariants()`?

+The codebase is filled with lots of calls to the `Guards.invariant(...)` and `Guards.apiInvariant(...)` methods from the `BrainCheck` library.
+If the appropriate configuration settings are supplied, these methods will verify that invariants and expectations of the Arez library are true at runtime.
+As these checks can be expensive, they should not be run in production mode.
+If these checks are not run then the code should not be generated in a GWT/Browser based application.

+The initial design of `BrainCheck` went through several iterations to ensure that the code is not present in generated javascript output and this seems to be true when the code complexity is low.
+However the GWT 2.8.2 compiler will fail to eliminate the code for the lambdas passed to the the invariant methods, even after the code for invariant methods is eliminated.
+It is unclear the trigger for this problem as the same sequence of code would be optimized in one context but kept in another context within the same application.

+To work around this limitation of the GWT compiler, code the previously looked like:

+    Guards.invariant( () -> this.state == expected,
+                      () -> "State " + this.state + " does not match expected " + expected );

+Had to be rewritten to look like:

+    if ( Arez.shouldCheckInvariants() )
+    {
+      Guards.invariant( () -> this.state == expected,
+                        () -> "State " + this.state + " does not match expected " + expected );
+    }

+This has produced significantly more clutter in the codebase but needs to be supported while GWT 2.x continues to be a deployment target.
+As an indication of how much of an impact it can have, the size of one trivial application went from 141KB to 74KB after this change.
+If/When Arez targets GWT 3.x and not GWT 2.x, it is expected that most of this complexity can be removed from the codebase.